f5devcentral/sslo-o365-update/README.md

 - Run the script with the `--full_uninstall` option.
 This will remove the configurtion file, scheduler, working directory files, URL categories, and datagroups.

+### How to upgrade from previous version
+- Save the running config to a file:

+  `python sslo_o365_update.py --printconfig > config.json`

+- Install the new version and point to the config file:

+  `python sslo_o365_update_v7.2.7.py --install --configfile config.json`

 ### HA considerations
 - Perform the install operations on both units in an HA environment and then sync.
 The script runs independently on each peer and will not trigger an out-of-sync indication when updates are made.

 ### Egress proxy considerations
 - The script uses system outbound proxy settings (System : Configuration : Device : Upstream Proxy).